Adobe-CEP/CEP-Resources/README.md

 * In the Creative Cloud 2015.x release in June 2016, Photoshop and Illustrator use CEP 7 while other applications still use CEP 6.1.
 Extensions and add-ins must be built on at least CEP 6 infrastructure.

+* Creative Cloud 2017 products include CEP 8 for developing extensions and add-ons.

 * In the Creative Cloud 2015 release extensions and add-ins must be built on the CEP 6 infrastructure.

 * In the Creative Cloud 2014 release, extensions and add-ins must be built on the CEP 5 infrastructure and loaded with Extension Manager.
 The current releases either do not now or soon will not support CEP 4 and Flash/ActionScript extensions.